No wonder the concept of writing one app to run on all platforms and is managed by one common code is...

 PWAs marketplaces are noticeably faster comparing to native mobile apps.
 A part of the interface and the app’s backbone doesn’t have to be downloaded each time so that the shop will be up and running in no time.
 And that works even with weaker networks and low bandwidths.

 Success stories of PWA development in eCommerce and Marketplace solutions

-The aim to reduce customer acquisition costs and blockers, with a simultaneous increase in content consumption and shareability, boost in conversion rates and sales – goals of every eCommerce platform are similar, regardless of the size and industry.
+The aim to reduce customer acquisition costs and blockers, with a simultaneous increase in content consumption and shareability, boost in conversion rates and sales – the goals of every eCommerce platform are similar, regardless of the size and industry.
 Luckily, PWA mobile shops support them all.
 Numbers?
 There you go:

-It’s an Asian eCommerce tycoon, one of the biggest marketplaces in the world selling everything, everywhere to 666,5 million users every month.
+It’s an Asian eCommerce tycoon, one of the world’s biggest marketplaces selling everything, everywhere to 666,5 million users every month.
 They struggled with customer engagement and had low app download rates.
-After introducing PWA, they reached 104% more users, a 74% increase in time spent and an 84% increase in iOS conversion rate.
+After introducing PWA, they reached 104% more users, a 74% increase in time spent, and an 84% increase in iOS conversion rate.
 Astonishing!

 Hotel?
 Trivago.
-Rings a bell, doesn’t it?
+It rings a bell, doesn’t it?
 This world’s leading hotel search engine compares more than 700 000 hotels on 175 booking websites.
 Shockingly (not!), Trivago has more viewers on mobile than desktop.
 Their PWA is much like a native app, with home screen shortcuts, push notifications and offline access.
-Turns out it increased user engagement by 150%!
+It turns out it increased user engagement by 150%!
 Wow!

 One of the most popular eCommerce in Africa faced the challenge that most of its users had a slow and unreliable internet connection.
 No wonder it stopped them from downloading heavy apps.
 As you can imagine, the numbers after introducing PWA went through the roof!
 33% higher conversion rate, 50% lower bounce rate, 12 times more users and 5 times lower data consumption.
 Another huge PWA success.